QA Guide Rails

 1. Discuss: Discussion or workshop to create a shared understanding of the required feature / user stories.

-Identify real-life scenarios and examples that have realistic context.
 This could be the 3 Amigos session consisting of Product Owner, Developer & QA Person to identify the happy and sad path scenarios.

 Role Participation: Business, Developer, QA